Department Head B. Surgenor

 (Lec: 2, Lab: 2, Tut: 0)

 This course covers the basic concepts and techniques for the modeling and analysis of signals and systems.
-Topics include signals, system properties, linear time-invariant systems, convolution, impulse response and step response in continuous-time and discrete-time domains; Fourier series; Fourier transforms, spectral analysis; fundamental concepts of filtering in continuous-time and discrete-time domains; AM modulation/demodulation; Laplace transforms, and frequency response; sampling, reconstruction, and digitization; z transform and frequency response.
-Computational realizations of the analysis tools and their applications are explored in the laboratory using MATLAB.
+Topics include signals, system properties, linear time-invariant systems, convolution, impulse response in continuous-time and discrete-time domains; Fundamentals of Fourier series; Fourier transforms, spectral analysis; Laplace transforms, and frequency response; sampling, reconstruction, and digitization; z transform and frequency response; fundamental concepts of filtering in continuous-time and discrete-time domains; Computational realizations of the analysis tools and their applications are explored in the laboratory.